gautamnakum40/Stock-Market-Performance-Excel/README.md

 ## Objective
 To analyze historical stock price data to gain insights into stock performance, trends, and volatility.By using Excel’s built-in tools (such as slicers, timelines, and charts), the project aims to assist investors and decision-makers in making data-driven investment choices by identifying stock trends, understanding market behavior, and assessing risk.

+### Key Areas of Focus:
+#### 1. Stock Performance and Long-Term Trend:

+#### Stocks such as RELIANCE.NS have shown a consistent upward trend, indicating strong performance over time.
+Identifying stocks with similar patterns can help highlight potential investment opportunities and show consistent upward trends, making them potentially strong and favorable investment options for investors.